-Many analysts argue that the greatest risks from Russia's continued deployment of nonstrategic nuclear weapons stem from potential problems with their safety and security in storage areas and a possible lack of central control over their use when deployed in the field.
+One potential risk from Russia's continued deployment of nonstrategic nuclear weapons stems from concerns about their safety and security in storage areas and a possible lack of central control over their use when deployed in the field.
 These weapons were deployed, and many remain in storage, at remote bases close to potential battlefields and far from the central command authority in Moscow.
 The economic chaos in Russia during the 1990s raised questions about the stability and reliability of the troops charged with monitoring and securing these weapons.
-Hence, some have raised concerns about the possibility that the weapons might be lost, stolen, or sold to other nations or groups seeking nuclear weapons.
+At the time, some raised concerns about the possibility that the weapons might be lost, stolen, or sold to other nations or groups seeking nuclear weapons.
 Even though economic conditions in Russia have improved significantly, some analysts still view Russian nonstrategic nuclear weapons as a possible source of instability.
 Specifically, some have noted that "the continuing existence of ... tactical nuclear weapons ... creates a risk of accidental, unauthorized or mistaken use.
 In addition, the risk of terrorist groups acquiring these weapons is high.
 Therefore, security vigilance is essential."

 Russian officials deny that they might lose control over their nonstrategic nuclear weapons and they contend that the problems of the 1990s were resolved as the weapons were withdrawn to central storage areas.
-Moreover, there is no public evidence from western sources about any episodes of lost, sold, or stolen Russian nuclear weapons.
-Nevertheless, concerns remain that these weapons might find their way to officials in rogue nations or non-state actors.
+119 Moreover, there is no public evidence from Western sources about any episodes of lost, sold, or stolen Russian nuclear weapons.
+Nevertheless, concerns remain that these weapons might find their way to officials in rogue nations or nonstate actors.
 For example, during comments made after a speech in October 2008, Secretary of Defense Robert Gates stated that he was worried that the Russians did not know the numbers or locations of "old land mines, nuclear artillery shells, and so on" that might be of interest to rogue states or terrorists.
-Russian officials noted, in response to this comment, that its stocks of nuclear weapons were secure and well-guarded and that Gates's concerns were not valid.
+120 Russian officials noted, in response to this comment, that its stocks of nuclear weapons were secure and well-guarded and that Gates's concerns were not valid.